 - Type of circuit

-A working voltage is defined as the highest voltage across any particular insulation when the equipment is subjected to a rated voltage.
+A working voltage is the highest voltage across any particular insulation when the equipment is subjected to a rated voltage.
 This definition is stated in various international standards, including IEC 950 and EN 60950.
-The values of the creepage and clearance are calculated by determining the working voltage under a certain operating voltage.
+The creepage and clearance values are calculated by determining the working voltage under a certain operating voltage.
 While determining working voltages, we need to evaluate both peak and root-mean-square (RMS) voltages.
 The peak value of the DC voltage will determine the clearance, and the RMS value of the AC voltage will determine the creepage distance.